 at least once in every period of twelve months; and

-promptly on the revocation of a EII DCCKICA Certificate or UI DCCKICA Certificate.
+promptly on the revocation of a EII DCCKICA Certificate.

 Each version of the DCCKI ARL shall be valid until the date which is up to 13 months after the date on which that version is lodged in the DCCKI Repository or until it is subsequently replaced with an updated version.